General usage information for Ventus

 While Ventus’s tools do not explicitly produce curved walls, they can approximate them by drawing the wall using several straight wall segments.

-Flow Elements define the model used to calculate air flow and pressure change across Flow Paths (Chapter 10).
+Flow Elements define the model used to calculate air flow and pressure change across Flow Paths (Flow Paths).
 Each flow path must specify a flow element and individual flow elements can be used by multiple flow paths.
 Ventus provides some predefined flow elements suitable for common building features as well options to create custom flow elements.

 To create, modify, and delete flow path elements, you can use the Edit Flow Elements dialog.
 To open the Edit Flow Elements dialog, on the Model menu, click Edit Flow Elements.
 The dialog in Figure 27 shows the dialog being used to edit a flow path element.